 By definition, an uncontested divorce is one in which both sides have reached an agreement on all issues relevant to their case.
 The term itself comes from the fact neither party will contest via litigation because all matters are settled in the filing documents.
 In fact, in most cases, neither party even makes an appearance in court.

 There is sometimes a belief that hiring an attorney for an uncontested divorce means the attorney will be representing both parties.
-However, it’s impossible for a lawyer to reconcile a client’s best interests if both opposing sides are their clients.
-It can lead to conflicts of interest and other problems; so, it’s best for each party to retain their own counsel.
+However, a lawyer can’t reconcile a client’s best interests if both opposing sides are their clients.
+It can lead to conflicts of interest and other problems; so, each party should retain their own counsel.

 Why Uncontested Divorces Can Be a Popular Choice